A Soulful Journey Among the Cultural & Wildlife Treasures of Two Himalayan Realms

 Days 3–5: Chitwan National Park

-Chitwan National Park, established in 1973, is Nepal’s first national park and was granted World Heritage Site status in 1984.
+Chitwan National Park, established in 1973, is Nepal’s first national park and was granted World Heritage Site status by UNESCO in 1984.
 It covers 360 square miles of subtropical lowlands and is home to about 50 species of mammals and more than 500 species of birds.
 We spend our days exploring the park on 4x4 drives and guided nature walks, hoping for views of the park's most famous wild residents.
 While sightings are never guaranteed, we have good chances to observe rhinoceros, wild elephant, crocodile, leopard, sloth bear, sambar deer, wild boar, monkeys and jungle fowl all in their natural habitat.
-River trips can also be arranged.
+River safaris can also be arranged.
 A chance to track tigers in the park is a special highlight, as we walk with our Expedition Leader and a local guide in search of footprints and pugmarks.
 Another high point of our Chitwan stay is a visit to Tiger Tops Tharu Lodge, where retired elephants live chain-free.
 We'll interact with them up close, and we may have a chance to help feed them and walk in the jungle with the elephants and their caretakers, called mahouts.

 Day 6: Bharatpur / Kathmandu